sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 ---

-### Current Research Area
+### Primary Research Area
 - Mathematical modeling of ultrafast lasers
 - Nonlinear Schrödinger-type equations (Haus modelocking)
 - Dissipative nonlinear dynamics
 - Numerical methods for nonlinear PDEs
 - Scientific computing and optimization

 I am also interested in variety of other topics outside of these in the areas of Computational Mathematics and Statistics.
-So, feel free to reach out if you are looking for collaboration.
+I am happy to talk about research and outreach activities.
+So, feel free to reach out at my email.

 You can find my teaching methodology, research projects, and associated softwares on this website.